truefoundry/elasti/README.md

 http://localhost/productpage
 ```

-## Build and Publish Activator
+## Build and Publish resolver

-You can use the Make command to build and publish Activator in the Activator folder.
+You can use the Make command to build and publish resolver in the resolver folder.

 1. If you are using Docker Desktop, you will need to change your context to use the docker engine use by Docker Desktop.
 ```bash